Calvin-Data-Science/data202/private/announcements.md

 - I just posted the templates for Project Milestone 2.
 If you've been working on it somewhere else, please move your work into the appropriate place in the template.
 It's mainly there to help you follow the suggested [report outline](https://cs.calvin.edu/courses/data/202/21fa/projects.html#Report_Outline) and to have everyone's stuff in one place.
 - Target date for Milestone 2 is this Friday, but again it's okay if that has to slip by a few days.
 - Plan to drop by the STEM Division Summer Research Poster Fair on Friday, October 22 from 12:30-3:30 pm in the Science Complex.
 The discussion post this week will be about plots you see there.
 See the Forum for details and pointers about how to do this respectfully.
 I'll try to make our exercise on Friday shorter so that you can swing by at the end of class in case your schedule is otherwise jammed.

-# Week 6: Tidy Data

-So far we've been working with data that's all in a nice "tidy" structure.
-It should be little surprise that data doesn't always come structured that way.
-This week we'll learn to mold the structure of data to fit what we need to do with it.

-Weekly assignments:

-- **Homework 4** is posted, due on Friday.
-- Rather than a **Discussion** this week, you'll be giving me your proposals for the replication project.
-Details coming soon.
-- **Quiz 6** will also be posted soon.
-- Don't forget **Preparation 6**.
-Sorry about posting it late; if you need extra time to complete the prep quiz that's fine.

-Heads-up: our first test will be a week from Friday, during class time, in the lab.

-# Week 5: Multiple Tables

-Next week we level up our data wrangling skills by working with *relational* data.
-We'll also think more about how data structure relates to visualization structure.

-***DATA SCIENCE FIREPIT!*** There's an informal social at Professor Pruim’s home on Wednesday (Sept 29), 7-9pm.
-This will be an informal, come-when-you-can evening in which you can meet data science students, faculty, and enthusiasts.
-Find the details and a signup sheet [here](https://docs.google.com/spreadsheets/d/1xZg0D-uASE87nhDogpx6J1YicFwTooevHYVL0sYAHVA/edit?usp=sharing).

-Also, see Moodle for the usual weekly assignments:

-- **Homework 3** is posted, due on Friday.
-- **Discussion 4** is posted (see Moodle); it's asking you to make specific replies to other students in *last week's* forum.
-So it's due on Reply day (Thursday).
-- Don't forget **Preparation 5** (due by class time Monday).